-A very beautiful stretch of Scenic Drive winding through fantastic multi-colored landscape.
+A very beautiful stretch of White Domes Roads winding through fantastic multi-colored landscape.

-I also took a panoramic picture of the Fire Canyon and Silica Domes in Valley of Fire State Park as shown on
+I also took four panoramic pictures of the Fire Canyon and Silica Domes in Valley of Fire State Park as shown

-In this picture, I was looking from north to south along the Scenic Drive through this red canyon.
+In this picture, I was looking from north to south along the scenic drive of White Domes Road through this

-Therefore, no journey to Valley of Fire State Park is complete without experiencing the detour from Highway
+Therefore, no journey to Valley of Fire State Park is complete without experiencing the detour from Valley of

 One of Silica Domes as viewed from the parking area of Fire Canyon & Silica Domes.